Appendix A — SymMNA.py

 # these are current unknows

-i_unk = num_v+num_opamps+num_vcvs+num_ccvs+num_cccs+num_ind
+= num_v+num_opamps+num_vcvs+num_ccvs+num_cccs+num_ind

-report = report+'number of unknown currents: {:d}\n'.format(i_unk)
+i_unk = report+'number of unknown currents: {:d}\n'.format(i_unk)

 report = report+'number of RLC (passive components): {:d}\n'.format(num_rlc)